yamin-shihab/study-notes/grade_7/english_language_arts.md

 * You should pay attention to the important parts and details of paragraphs and sentences.
 * You should pay attention to facts and details as evidence to support the main idea and any questions you have.
 * It's also a good idea to look at the order and sequence of parts of text.
-* Annotating is pointing specific pats of the text for later reference.
+* Annotating is marking specific parts of the text for later reference.
 * While reading the text, you can circle unfamiliar words, note any clues the author gives, underline or highlight major events and the main conflict, write any connections you have, and identify what you feel about some text.
 * After reading, you can draw conclusions, evaluate what the author did best, determine deeper meanings, make connections, and determine the meaning of the title.
 * You can use any signs/symbols/marks you want to use.
-* It is important to make connections to text so that we can use experiences to help us understand text.
+* It is important to make connections to text so that you can use experiences to help us understand text.
-* There are three types of connections: text to text, text to self, and text to world.
 * Connections must be descriptive and meaningful to provide value.
 * Text to text is a connection to another text such as a film, novel, article, TV show, photograph, etc.
 * Text to self is a connection to your past life experiences and reminds you of your family, friends, emotions, or experiences.